 |Additional Requirements||Work experience or training in the specialty field|

 |Projected Job Growth (2018-2028)*||-6% for all photographers|

 Biomedical photographers take detailed pictures or videos of such things as bacteria and viruses, surgical procedures, hospital patients, body parts and autopsies.
 They use a variety of camera and printing techniques; one such example is photomicrography, a technology which converts microscopic images into those viewable to the naked eye.
 Biomedical photographers utilize computer applications and software, like In-Design, PowerPoint, Photoshop, Flash and Dreamweaver.

 Some biomedical photographers specialize in ophthalmic photography, or the use of specialized equipment, such as fundus cameras, to photograph and document areas of the eye, including the iris, retina and cornea.
 Other photographic specialties include operating room, dental and specimen photography.

 Biomedical photographers work in hospitals, pharmacy companies, medical offices, health organizations, publishing houses and medical schools.
 They also work for research facilities, colleges and universities, ophthalmology laboratories and medical imaging firms.
 Biomedical photographers could also work as freelancers.

-Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of all photographers should increase by 3% from 2014 to 2024 (www.bls.gov).
-In May 2015, the BLS reported that photographers, including those in scientific fields, earned an average annual salary of $40,280.
+Based on reports from the U.S. Bureau of Labor Statistics (BLS), employment of all photographers should decline by 6% from 2018 to 2028 (www.bls.gov).
+In May 2018, the BLS reported that photographers, including those in scientific fields, earned an average annual salary of $42,770.